daattali/beautiful-jekyll/_posts/2018-02-04-poor_design.md

 Two back arrows with only one labeled.
-Having to go back-and-forth just to see the different meals of the day for only the selected dining hall is quite frustrating - it would be nice to quickly switch between dining halls without needing to start over.
+Having to go back-and-forth just to see the different meals of the day for only the selected dining hall is quite frustrating - it would be nice to quickly switch between dining halls without needing to tart over.
 Toolbars could really come in handy.

+Consensus from students is that the dining services website is poorly designed.
+It is very frustrating to use because of confusing navigation.